Crafting Your Dream College List: A Step-by-Step Guide to Success

 Notes on Campus Visits

-Reduce stress: Knowing you have a plan allows you to focus on crafting great applications instead of scrambling at the last minute.
+The college application process can feel overwhelming.
+A well-structured college list helps reduce stress.
+Knowing you have a plan allows you to focus on crafting great applications instead of scrambling at the last minute.

-Maximize your acceptance chances: A balanced list that includes various types of schools increases your odds of being accepted.
+A balanced list that includes various types of schools increases your odds of being accepted.
 Research from the National Association for College Admission Counseling shows that students have a 20% higher chance of acceptance when they apply to a mix of safety, target, and reach schools.